How to register and ride an e-bike

 (1) Compliance with standards:

-• E-bikes must meet national technical standards: a maximum speed of 25 km/h, weight under 55 kg, maximum rated voltage of 48 volts or fewer; and motor power below 400W.
+• E-bikes must meet national technical standards: a maximum speed of 25 km/h, a weight under 55 kg for lithium-battery e-bikes and 63 kg for lead-acid battery e-bikes (raised from 55 kg), a maximum rated voltage of 48 volts or fewer, and motor power below 400W.

 • China Compulsory Certification (CCC) mark.